Basilideans: Relationship to Judaism

 According to both Hippolytus and Irenaeus, the Basilidians denied that the God of the Jews was the supreme God.
 According to Hippolytus, the God of the Jews was the Archon of the Hebdomad, which was inferior to the Great Archon, the Holy Spirit, the seed-mass (threefold sonship), and the not-being God.

 According to Irenaeus, the Basilidians believed the God of the Jews was inferior to the 365 sets of Archons above him, as well as the powers, principalities, Dynamis and Sophia, Phronesis, Logos, Nûs, and finally the Unbegotten Father.

 Resurrection of the body

-It is hardly necessary to add that they expected the resurrection of the soul alone, insisting on the natural corruptibility of the body.
+Basilidians expected the resurrection of the soul alone, insisting on the natural corruptibility of the body.

 Secrecy

 Their discouragement of martyrdom was one of the secrets which the Basilidians diligently cultivated, following naturally on the supposed possession of a hidden knowledge.
 Likewise, their other mysteries were to be carefully guarded, and disclosed to "only one out of 1000 and two out of 10,000."

 The silence of five years which Basilides imposed on novices might easily degenerate into the perilous dissimulation of a secret sect, while their exclusiveness would be nourished by his doctrine of the Election; and the same doctrine might further after a while receive an antinomian interpretation.